jlaundry/qtbot/README.md

 A simple golang app that helps with coordinating messages via MQTT, to help with home automation use-cases, including:

+  * Sending startup messages (i.e., because you keep forgetting to turn off debug outputs)
-  * Logging channel messages to Azure Log Analytics and/or Discord
+  * Logging messages to Azure Log Analytics
-  * (more to come...)
+  * Logging messages to Discord

 ## Setup